dvdzkwsk/react-redux-starter-kit/README.md

 -------

 ### Configuration
 The webpack compiler configuration is located in `~/build/webpack`.
-When the webpack dev server runs, only the client compiler will be used.
-When webpack itself is run to compile to disk, both the client and server configurations will be used.
-Settings that are bundle agnostic should be defined in `~/config/index.js` and imported where needed.
+Here you'll find configurations for each environment; `development`, `production`, and `development_hot` exist out of the box.
+These configurations are selected based on your current `NODE_ENV`, with the exception of `development_hot` which will _always_ be used by webpack dev server.

 ### Vendor Bundle
 You can redefine which packages to treat as vendor dependencies by editing `vendor_dependencies` in `~/config/index.js`.
 These default to: